Formation of helical ion chains: Introduction

 \section{Introduction}

-Gases of singly charged ions can be spatially confined by Paul or Penning traps \cite{Ghosh1995}.
-When they are laser cooled to sufficiently low temperatures, they form Wigner crystals \cite{Wigner1934}, which are examples of a self-organized systems.
-Wigner crystals have been observed and characterized in several atomic physics experiments \cite{RevModPhys.71.87} and have recently attracted considerable attention as a platform for investigating nonlinear dynamics close to criticality.
-Some examples of the studies of the nonlinear dynamics of ion crystals include the simulation of linear and nonlinear Klein-Gordon fields on a lattice \cite{RTSP08}, the study of nucleation of topological defects \cite{delcampo10,Chiara2010}, as well as proposals to realize models related to dry friction and energy transport \cite{1367-2630-13-7-075012} and synchronization \cite{PhysRevLett.106.143001}.
-The idea behind these works is to use ion traps as a flexible platform for designing experiments aimed at realizing various models of nonlinear dynamics.
-The high degree of isolation of the ion crystals from the surrounding environment, which is usually achieved in experiments, implies also the possibility to enter the regime where quantum mechanical effects must be accounted for to describe critical phenomena \cite{RTSP08,PhysRevLett.106.010401,PhysRevA.83.032308,Shepelyansky2007}, and where the quantum motion can be utilized for quantum information using trapped ions \cite{Cirac1995,Landa}.
+Plasmas of singly charged ions can be spatially confined by Paul or Penning traps \cite{Ghosh1995}.
+When they are laser cooled to sufficiently low temperatures they self-crystallize into Coulomb crystals \cite{doi:10.1080/00107514.2014.989715}.
+Coulomb ion crystals have attracted considerable attention as a platform for investigating nonlinear and non-equilibrium dynamics close to criticality.
+Some examples of the studies of the nonlinear dynamics of ion crystals include the simulation of linear and nonlinear Klein-Gordon fields on a lattice \cite{PhysRevLett.101.260504}, the study of nucleation of topological defects \cite{PhysRevLett.105.075701,Pyka2013,Ulm2013}, dynamics of discrete solitons \cite{1367-2630-15-10-103013,1367-2630-15-9-093003}, dry friction \cite{Benassi2011,1367-2630-13-7-075012,Fogarty2015,Vuletic2014}, as as well as proposals to realize models related to energy transport \cite{1367-2630-13-7-075012,Ruiz2014} and synchronization \cite{PhysRevLett.106.143001}.
+Even though all of the above experiments and proposals are classical, the high degree of isolation of the ion crystals from the surrounding environment implies also the possibility to enter the regime where quantum mechanical effects must be accounted for to describe critical phenomena \cite{PhysRevLett.101.260504,PhysRevLett.106.010401,PhysRevA.83.032308,refId0} and where the quantum motion can be utilized for quantum information processing using trapped ions \cite{Cirac1995,PhysRevLett.104.043004}.
+This paper focuses on ions but with suitable modifications the ideas can be transported to other systems composed of mutually repelling particles in global confining potentials, for example, ultracold atomic dipoles in quasi two-dimensional potentials \cite{Astrakarchik}.